Personal accident insurance

 Where can I find a personal accident policy?

 It’s worth noting that no two personal accident cover policies are the same.
 There’s a wide range of policies out there, so it’s important to decide on the one that suits your needs.
-With that in mind, you might want to talk to someone – for free – at our partners LifeSearch.
-They’ll be able to offer you expert advice, including how to make a claim.
-Their friendly team can be contacted on 0800 072 1147.
+With that in mind, you might want to talk to someone.
+Our specialist partners Assured Futures can help you find the right policy for you.
+Give the friendly team a call on 0808 141 1336.

 We don’t compare standalone personal accident insurance, but you can get quotes from a wide range of personal accident insurance providers and policies by comparing life insurance with us.
 It could take just a few minutes to get precious peace of mind.